Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Definitions

 \item {\em Discrete case:} Here $M = \{0,1\}$ and $D = \{d_n \mid n > 0\}$ satisfies that $d_n$ is the Hamming distance on $\{0,1\}^n$.
 That is, if $\bar x,\bar y \in \{0,1\}^n$, then $d_n(\bar x,\bar y)$ is the number of components $i \in \{1,\dots,n\}$ for which $\bar x[i] \neq \bar y[i]$.
 In this case, we denote $D$ as $D_H$.

 \end{itemize}

-\paragraph{{\bf Nearest neighbor classification.}} We fix a metric space family $(M,D)$ as defined above.
+\paragraph{{\bf Nearest neighbor classification}} We fix a metric space family $(M,D)$ as defined above.
 Let $k$ be a fixed odd integer.
 Consider two subsets $S^+$ and $S^-$ of $M^n$, for $n > 0$, where vectors in $S^+$ represent {\em positive examples}, and vectors in $S^-$ represent {\em negative examples}.
+We assume that $|S^+ \cup S^-| \geq k$.
 For the pair $(M,D)$, we aim to construct a {\em $k$-Nearest Neighbor ($k$-NN) classification function}

 such that $f^k_{S^+,S^-}(\bar{x}) = 1$ if and only if the majority of the $k$ closest points to $\bar{x}$ in $S^+ \cup S^-$ are positive.
 However, the set of $k$ closest points may not always be uniquely defined, as multiple points can have the same distance from $\bar{x}$.
 To address this, we define $f^k_{S^+,S^-}(\bar{x}) = 1$ if and only if there is a subset $T\subseteq S^+\cup S^-$ of size $k$ such that the majority of points of $T$ belong to $S^+$ and $d_n(\bar x, \bar y) \le d_n(\bar x, \bar z)$ for all $\bar y\in T$ and $\bar z \in (S^+\cup S^-)\setminus T$.
-This approach is sometimes referred to as an {\em optimistic view} of $k$-NN classification, as it favors sets that classify $\bar{x}$ as positive when there is ambiguity in the selection of $k$ closest points \cite{DBLP:conf/iscopt/ContardoFRV24}.
-In some proofs we use the following characterization of the \emph{optimistic} $k$-NN classification function, which is immediate from the definition:
+This approach is sometimes referred to as an {\em optimistic view} of $k$-NN classification, as it favors sets that classify $\bar{x}$ as positive when there is ambiguity in the selection of $k$ closest points \cite{DBLP:conf/iscopt/ContardoFRV24}.\footnote{ We focus on the case where \( k \) is odd to ensure that ties occur only when the set of \( k \) closest points is not unique.
+If \( k \) is even, ties can encompass the entire space (or a significant subset), causing the optimistic tie-breaking rule to classify all points positively, including those in \( S^- \).
+For example, with \( k=2 \), if \( M^n \) is the real line, \( S^+ \) the odd numbers, and \( S^- \) the even numbers, ties arise everywhere. }